alphagov/government-service-design-manual/guides-and-toolkits/information-security/informationsecurity.md

 Business Impact Levels, often shorted to Impact Levels (IL) are a set of numbers used to guide discussions of risk in Government projects.
-Specifically they are 3 numbers between 0 and 6 for each of the following critera:
+Specifically they are numbers between 0 and 6 for each of the three following critera:

 * Confidentiality - the potential impact if the information is seen by those who should not see it,
 * Integrity - the potential impact if the accuracy or completeness of the information is compromised,
 * Availability - the potential impact if the information becomes inaccessible.

 More details about identifying these numbers can be found in this [extract from HMG IA Standard No. 1](www.cesg.gov.uk/publications/.../business_impact_tables.pdf).

+### Agile Design

+The role-holders listed above will work with the wider team to bring the appropriate concerns to bear in the process of designing the service.
+The team as a whole will need to make a range of decisions about topics such as what information needs to be captured, how it is processed, whether it is stored, and so on which will have a direct impact on the assurance/accreditation process.

+A close working relationship will be essential to ensure that business impact levels and other details are kept up to date as designs evolve and that risk management plays an appropriate role as a constraint in the design process.

 ### Good Practice Guides (GPG)